 - Has a balance of all four tocotrienol nutrients – Rarely do you find these important compounds listed on any vitamin E label.
 That's mainly because if the formula is synthetic, it won't contain healthy tocotrienols.
 They're a must-have for me.

-- Keeps alpha-tocopherol dosage low – Due to potential risk factors and to avoid depletion of the other tocopherols and tocotrienols in the formula, my preference is for a daily serving size of less than 300 IU for alpha-tocopherol.
+- Keeps alpha-tocopherol dosage low – Due to potential risk factors and to avoid depletion of the other tocopherols and tocotrienols in the formula, my preference is for a daily serving size of less than 201mg for alpha-tocopherol.